Imposter Syndrome: Moving Beyond the Self-Doubt

 What Is Imposter Syndrome?

-Imposter syndrome is the persistent belief that you’re not as competent or deserving as others perceive you to be.
+Imposter syndrome is the persistent feeling that you’re not as capable as others believe you are — that somehow you’ve fooled people into thinking you belong.
 It’s that nagging feeling that you’ve only succeeded because of luck, timing, or some external factor—not your own skills or effort.
 Despite evidence of your capabilities, imposter syndrome convinces you that you’re just pretending and it’s only a matter of time before you’re “found out.”
 It’s irrelevant how intelligent you actually are–you simply don’t believe it.

 This internal struggle can affect anyone, regardless of age or achievements.
 It’s especially common in high-achieving individuals who often attribute their success to factors outside themselves.
 At its core, imposter syndrome thrives on the disconnect between how we see ourselves and how others perceive us.